-Siphokazi Jonas is a writer, poet, performer, and producer with a laudable national footprint and growing international presence.
+Siphokazi Jonas is a critically acclaimed producer, writer, poet and performer, with a strong national footprint and growing international presence.

-Siphokazi is also the co-producer, co-writer, and performer on the short film adaptation of the #WeAreDyingHere film.
+She is a co-producer, co-writer, and performer on the short film adaptation of the #WeAreDyingHere film.
 In 2016 she was the first African ever to perform at Rhetoric, the biggest poetry event in the world, in Los Angeles, California.

 In 2015 she was crowned the Cape Town Ultimate Slam Champion.
 Her poetry education project won Western Cape Top Achiever at the DAC Debut Awards in 2019.

 Siphokazi’s stage work includes Natalia Da Rocha’s Adam Small Festival in 2015 and Mandla Mbothwe’s Oratorio of a Forgotten Youth in 2016.
 She was nominated for a 2016 Broadwayworld.com South African Award for Best Actress in a Leading Role for her performance in Around the Fire.

 She was the runner-up in the prestigious 2016 Sol Plaatje European Union Poetry Award, coming second out of 600 poems submitted nationally.
 Her work was longlisted again in 2017.